bwogit/CI_PP2_GAME/README.md

   - header has the title and navigation
   - Main page - quote of the day and computer and player scores

   - Quizz page - Consist of 4 question MCQ taken at random out of a list of 13 (for this version of the game).
-Each question has 4 possible answers (a, b, c, d) upon submitting the answesr each question answerd right is lit grenn, and each wrong answer is red.
+Each question has 4 possible answers (a, b, c, d) upon submitting, each question answerd right is lit grenn, and each wrong answer is red.
 The game doesn't provide the right answer.
 The player has the possibility to select one of the 3 other solutions and re-submit.
 The purpose of the game is to learn!

 - The contact page with contact form which enables users to contact to the developer and provide their feedback
 - A separate 404 error page